hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 </div>

 ## Microservices Need (Test) Automation
 Microservices go hand in hand with **continuous delivery**, a practice where you automatically ensure that your software can be released into production any time.
 You use a **build pipeline** to automatically test and deploy your application to your testing and production environments.

 Once you advance on your microservices quest you'll be juggling with dozens, maybe even hundreds of microservices.
 At this point building, testing and deploying these services manually becomes impossible -- at least if you want to deliver working software instead of spending all your time deploying stuff.
-Automating everything diligently -- from build to tests, deployment and infrastructure -- is your only way forward.
+Automating everything -- from build to tests, deployment and infrastructure -- is your only way forward.

 ![build pipeline](/assets/img/uploads/buildPipeline.png)
 *Use build pipelines to automatically and reliably get your software into production*